Allegiant Air: 2010s

 In January 2010, the airline celebrated its one-millionth passenger to fly out of Phoenix-Mesa Gateway Airport.
 Allegiant's parent company also announced that it had purchased 18 additional used MD-80 aircraft from Scandinavian Airlines.
 In February 2010, Allegiant opened its ninth base at Grand Rapids' Gerald R. Ford International Airport in Michigan.
 The airline based two McDonnell Douglas MD-80 aircraft in Grand Rapids, but ended their airport's status in 2011.
 The airline continues to fly out of Grand Rapids in a reduced capacity.

 On July 1, 2010, Allegiant returned to Long Beach Airport (LGB) in Long Beach, California, having previously served LGB with DC-9 jets with nonstop flights to Las Vegas (LAS) and Lake Tahoe (TVL) in 2000.
 The airline also intended to fly from Bellingham and Stockton several times a week; however, that plan never came to fruition.
 Allegiant continues to serve Stockton with flights to Las Vegas, Phoenix/Mesa and San Diego.
 About 16 months later in November 2011, Allegiant closed its Long Beach facility.

 In March 2010, Allegiant purchased six used Boeing 757-200 jetliners as part of plans to begin flights to Hawaii, with deliveries from early 2010 to the fourth quarter of 2011.
 It gained approval for the type with the FAA in July 2011, and then worked with the FAA to obtain the appropriate ETOPS rating in order to be able to serve Hawaii.
 Allegiant no longer operates service to Hawaii.

-In mid 2015, a rash of midair breakdowns drew federal scrutiny.
-"Before the night was finished on June 25, 2015, five Allegiant flights had been interrupted in four hours, all because different planes had failed in midair," reported the Tampa Bay Times.
-In October 2015, the Federal Aviation Administration began to keep Allegiant under close supervision.

-In July 2015, Allegiant Air announced that bases would be established at the Asheville Regional Airport and Cincinnati/Northern Kentucky International Airport.